caseybetts/Time-to-Impact/README.md

 # Time-to-Impact
-Select two objects and see how long it takes them to drift into each other under gravity
+Select two objects and see how long it takes them to drift into each other under their own gravity

 ### Requirements
 python 3